Shift-Invariance of the Colored TASEP and Finishing Times of the Oriented Swap Process: Introduction

-The evolution of the colored TASEP $\zeta$ could also be described by the following family of random variables, which we call \emph{passage times}.
+The evolution of the colored TASEP $\zeta$ can also be described by the following family of random variables, which we call \emph{passage times}.
 For each $A\in\Z$ and $B,C\in \N$, denote i.e., $T_{B,C}^A$ is the first time, when in $\opi^A$ there are at least $C$ particles on or to the right of site $A+B+1-C$.
+In other words, $T_{B,C}^A$ is the time when the $B$-th leftmost hole swaps with the $C$-th rightmost particle in $\opi^A$.
 From $\{T_{B,C}^A\}_{B,C\in\N}$ we can recover the evolution of $\opi^A$.
-We take such random variables and notations partially due to the connection between TASEP (uncolored) and LPP, dating back to Rost \cite{rost1981non}.
-We now state this connection, and we start by formally defining the model of 2D LPP (with i.i.d. exponential weights).
+We take such random variables and notations partially due to the connection between (uncolored) TASEP and LPP, dating back to Rost \cite{rost1981non}.
+We now state this connection, and we start by formally defining the model of 2D LPP (with i.i.d.\ exponential weights).

 To each vertex $v \in \Z^2$ we associate an independent weight $\omega(v)$ with $\Exp(1)$ distribution.
 For two vertices $u, v \in \Z^2$, we say $u\leq v$ if $u$ is coordinate-wise less than or equal to $v$.
 For such $u, v$ and any up-right path $\gamma$ from $u$ to $v$, we define the \emph{passage time of the path} to be